Karl Boy-Ed: German naval attaché in the United States

-His area of responsibility also included Mexico, where the ambassadorship had just turned over to Paul von Hintze, Boy-Ed's former boss.
+His area of responsibility also included Mexico, where the ambassadorship had just turned over to Paul von Hintze, Boy-Ed's former superior.
 As naval attaché, he was responsible for naval matters in North America, mainly intelligence gathering and supply of the German cruiser fleet.
 Well liked in the US, he regularly was invited to observe American and Canadian naval maneuvers and established a thorough social network.
-He worked closely with Franz von Papen, later Chancellor of Germany, who took over the job of Military Attache in the United States and Mexico in 1914.
-Boy-Ed and von Papen established an effective spy and sabotage ring during World War I, aimed at hindering the U.S. from sending aid to the Allies.
+He worked closely with Franz von Papen, later the chancellor of Germany, who took over the post of military attaché in the United States and Mexico in 1914.
+Boy-Ed and Papen established an effective spy and sabotage ring during World War I, aimed at hindering the U.S. from sending aid to the Allies.
 Some of the more notorious members of this network were Franz von Rintelen, Felix A. Sommerfeld, Horst von der Goltz, and Paul Koenig.
+After several clandestine operations had been reported in American papers, Boy-Ed and Papen were declared persona non grata and expelled from the US in December 1915.